All Episodes

 Look, I'm not a doctor, but I don't know that the problems here are emotional.

-John Fund notes in uh Opinion Journal's political diary.
+John Fund notes in Opinion Journal's political diary, Hawaii, represented by two 82-year-old Democrats, Daniel Inoue and Dan Akaka.

-Uh Hawaii represented by two eighty-two-year-old Democrats, Daniel in no way and Dan Akaka, and Hawaii's Republican governor, Linda Lingle would presumably nominate someone of her own party if a vacancy or to develop, though admittedly ghoulish.
+And Hawaii's Republican governor, Linda Lingle, would presumably nominate someone of her own party if a vacancy or two developed, though admittedly ghoulish.

 This new political parlor game is kind of fun.

-At 89 years old, Robert Sheets Byrd is even older than Hawaii's senator.
+At 89 years old, Robert Sheets Bird is even older than Hawaii's senator.

-Should he be unable to complete his term because of morbidity or mortality, the governor of Massachusetts, Matt uh Mitt Romney would replace him with a Republican.
+Should he be unable to complete his term because of morbidity or mortality, the governor of Massachusetts, Mitt Romney, would replace him with a Republican.

-He's not going to be uh governor for very much longer.
+He's not going to be governor for very much longer.

 Stay with us.